Date of Award:

 Beaver ponds host a mosaic of environmental conditions and as a result can enhance nitrogen cycling within a stream.
 Characteristics such as valley shape and slope, or sediment-size distribution likely influence drivers of biogeochemical processing, thus the geomorphic composition of a beaver pond may facilitate unique biogeochemical pathways.
 The second part of our study aimed to identify where and when specific nitrogen reactions occur in a pond.
 Our study found that while beaver ponds can change how nitrogen is cycled, the net effect of a given beaver pond depends on the distribution of environmental conditions and thus its geomorphic composition.
 We found that the origin, processing and transformation of nitrogen is different in spring versus summer and is enhanced in sediments that are oxygen-poor and organic-rich.
 Overall, this research determined the fate and cycling of nitrogen, phosphorous and trace heavy metals in beaver-altered headwater streams.

 Murray, Desneiges S., "The Fate and Cycling of Nitrogen, Phosphorous, and Trace Heavy Metals in Beaver-Altered Headwater Streams" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8035.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .